-We suggest you start your journey by focusing on your accounts payable function.
+We suggest you start your journey by automating your accounts payable function.
 By automating your manual AP workflows, the process becomes a lot simpler, more efficient and more manageable.
 Depending on the size of your company, AP automation can reduce the total time it takes to process an invoice by 60 to 70 percent.

-By automating your accounts payable function, you can:
+By automating accounts payable, you can:

 - Centralise all data for easy access and storage

 - Reduce invoice processing time and labour costs

 - Implement simple and easy-to-use processes and workflows